-Basel II
+Basle II

-With Basel II, the Basel Committee on Banking Supervision is focusing the regulatory capital requirements for credit operations more heavily on economic risks.
-To that end, equity backing for loans will in future be rating-dependent.
+The Basle Committee on Banking Supervision wants to focus the regulatory capital requirements for credit operations more heavily on economic risks.
+To do this, in the future it plans to make equity backing for loans rating-dependent.
 Also, for the first time, the New Capital Accord requires operational risks to be given equity backing.